DevDave0/Cookindex/README.md

-# CookIndex: The command line program to save your favorite recipes
+# CookIndex: A recipe command line program
+Flatiron School's module 1 project.

+![cookindex]cookindex.png

 ## Project Details

+Cookindex is a command line application that allows a user to:
+1. Create an account that remembers recipes saved to that account.
+2. Search for new recipes given an ingredient.
+3. Allows users to save recipes to a favorites list.
+4. Rate recipes on a scale of 1-10.
+5. Delete recipes off the users favorites.
+6. Delete the account of the user.

+This application gathers its recipe data from the API: recipepuppy.com